-For example, suppose you price it in a way where your popular package seems only marginally more expensive than the starter package but offers way more value.
+Suppose you price it in a way where your popular package seems only marginally more expensive than the starter package but offers way more value.
 In that case, odds are your clients will go for that over the starter package, and you will make more money.

-Choosing Your Cleaning Services and Beyond
+Choosing Your Cleaning Services List and Beyond

 There are many different cleaning services to choose from, whether you’re starting your first business or looking to expand into new niches.

-And remember: how much you charge is crucial — and often the difference between paying the bills and being highly profitable.
+And remember, how much you charge is crucial—and often the difference between paying the bills and being highly profitable.

 Take on more work without hiring more cleaning staff by using Jobber’s scheduling and job management software for cleaning businesses.Get Started